hammadmo-lab/radly-web/DESIGN_PLAN.md

 - **Validation**
   - Run `npm run lint` and `npm run build` once all surfaces are updated to confirm there are no lingering syntax or styling regressions.

-- **Validation**
-  - Run `npm run lint` and `npm run build` once all surfaces are updated to confirm there are no lingering syntax or styling regressions.

 ---

 ## Notes & Guidelines